 Where should you position your TV?

 Putting your TV in the right position, and not just next to the nearest plug socket, is one of the easiest things you can do to make sure your TV looks its best.

-For ambient lighting that won’t cause a distraction, consider placing lamps or lighting behind your TV, also known as ‘bias lighting’.
+For ambient lighting that won’t cause a distraction, consider placing lamps or lighting behind your TV.
+This is sometimes known as ‘bias lighting’.

 What about viewing angle and viewing distance?

 Don’t forget this rule still stands if you choose to wall mount your TV.
 Avoid the trend of placing it above a fireplace if you can, or it’ll be like sitting in the first row of the cinema.
-If you must place it higher, make sure you angle it downwards to make viewing more comfortable.
+If you must place it higher than eye level, make sure you angle it downwards to make viewing more comfortable.

 How to connect your sources

 It’s time to think about what you’ll be hooking up to your TV.
 Some people will use an AV receiver and plug all their sources into that, while others may connect directly to the TV itself.